Coleganet/Coleganet-Pool-Install/README.md

 How Does it Work?
 ----------
 You will be required to get a DOCKER CONTAINERS instance etc or a server that can be obtained from several hosts online or if you have your very own server at your premises that can also be used to setup pool.
-For detailed minimum specifications and operating system that is usually Ubuntu/Linux, Install script for yiimp on Ubuntu Server 16.04 / 18.04 (use Tpruvot's Yiimp) USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 16.04 / 18.04 !
+For detailed minimum specifications and operating system that is usually Ubuntu/Linux, USE THIS SCRIPT ON FRESH INSTALL UBUNTU Server 20.04 !

 Connect on your DOCKER =>
 Coleganet use a new theme and add mysql management inside the administration